Updated April 2026

 Document everything

-Keep a timeline, preserve communications and track all costs.
+Maintain a detailed timeline, preserve all communications and track every cost.
 This supports both the insurance claim and any regulatory response.

 Understanding Cyber Policy Wording